This is a fast and comforting mac n’ cheese with peas, which just so happens to be both vegan and gluten free!

 I used to create mac n’ cheese with an all-cashew base, but over time I’ve come to love the thickness that results from adding beans as well.
 I also love the additional boost of protein and micronutrients that comes from blending legumes into the sauce.
 For those who are being mindful of fat, using a combination of beans and nuts can also be a good means of lowering fat content.

 Needless to say, the miso and nutritional yeast combination creates that authentic, “cheesy” flavor, and I love the slight bit of heat and smokiness that cayenne and smoked paprika contribute.

 And that’s it.
 Such a simple, yet delicious meal.

-On my last post, I was asked about creating more recipes that are friendly and safe for kids with multiple allergies (Elise, who asked, has a son with peanut, tree nut, soy, wheat, and sesame allergies).
+On my last post, I was asked about creating more recipes that are friendly and safe for kids with multiple allergies.
 The cashews in this recipe could be replaced by using 1 full cup of beans instead, or by using hemp seeds or sunflower seeds, if you have a child who’s allergic to tree nuts but can tolerate seeds.
 Using chickpea miso makes it naturally soy free, too.

 No matter what modification you choose, I hope that it’ll be comforting and tasty.
 I wish everyone a great start to the weekend, and I’ll be back for weekend reading on Sunday.